Jolene Roberts, MSW, LNHA

 Prior to founding Hillcrest Health Services, Ms. Roberts was a Social Worker for the State of Iowa and taught Long Term Care Administration for the University of Nebraska at Omaha.
 Ms. Roberts has sat on several Board of Directors including Alzheimer’s Association Midlands Chapter, Child Savings Institute, Visiting Nurses Association, Big Brothers Big Sisters, Nebraska Health Care Association, and Immanuel Health Systems Retirement Communities.

 Ms. Roberts received her Masters of Social Work degree from the University of Nebraska – Omaha, specializing in gerontology.
 She received her undergraduate degree in Social Work from University of Northern Iowa.
-Ms. Roberts has been personally recognized with several awards including the Ten Outstanding Young Omahans award, Bellevue Person of the Year, Distinguished Alumni from the Bellevue Chamber, American Red Cross Volunteer of the Year, and the University of Nebraska Award for Outstanding Public Service.
+Ms. Roberts has been personally recognized with several awards including the Ten Outstanding Young Omahans award, Bellevue Person of the Year, Distinguished Alumni from the Bellevue Chamber, American Red Cross Volunteer of the Year, the University of Nebraska Award for Outstanding Public Service, Suburban Newspapers’ Worthy Women of Distinction, and Bellevue Chamber of Commerce’s Distinguished Service Award.

 Brendan Bishop, MHA, LNHA

-Brendan Bishop joined Hillcrest in 2006 as Administrator of Home Care and was elevated to Vice President of Home & Community Services in 2011.
-Since joining the Hillcrest organization, Mr. Bishop, has been principally responsible for the planning, development, launch and operation of Hillcrest Home Care (both Medicare-certified home health and private duty personal care services) and Hillcrest Hospice Care.
+Brendan Bishop joined Hillcrest in 2006 as Administrator of Home Care and was elevated to Vice President of Home & Community Services in 2011 and Chief Operating Officer in 2013.
+Since joining the Hillcrest organization, Mr. Bishop has been principally responsible for the planning, development, launch and operation of Hillcrest Home Care (both Medicare-certified home health and in-home personal care services) and Hillcrest Hospice Care.
 Under his leadership, both agencies became Medicare-certified and have been among the fastest-growing home and community services providers in the Midwest.

 Mr. Bishop’s experience includes serving as an Administrator at an international franchise company developing and implementing a new service line that provided non-medical assistance to individuals in their home.
 He previously worked extensively helping troubled youth in both Lincoln and Omaha.

-Mr. Bishop received his undergraduate degree in Business Management and his Masters of Healthcare Administration.
+Mr. Bishop received his undergraduate degree in Business Management and his Masters of Healthcare Administration from Bellevue University.
 He is also a certified nursing assistant (CNA), a certified homecare and hospice executive (CHCE) with the National Association of Homecare and Hospice, a licensed Assisted Living Administrator in Nebraska and a Licensed Nursing Home Administrator (LNHA) in Nebraska.
+In 2014, Mr. Bishop was selected by Midlands Business Journal as a 40 Under 40 Award Winner.

 Mr. Irwin’s previous experience includes serving as Regional Vice President for Sava in MI and WI as well as Director of Operations and Senior Administrator for HCR Manor Care, Inc. in Michigan and Itex Company in Illinois.
 He is a licensed administrator in both Illinois and Nebraska, and has served as a Senior Examiner for the American Health Care Association Quality Awards.

-Mr. Irwin holds a B.A. degree in business administration and management from Western Michigan University.
+Mr. Irwin holds a B.A. degree in business administration and management from Western Michigan University and an MBA from Bellevue University.
 He currently lives in Papillion with his wife Michelle and their three children.

 Martha Zubke is Vice President of Quality Improvement & Administration.
 She joined the organization in 2006 and is principally responsible for quality improvement, education, corporate compliance, risk management and human resources for Hillcrest Health Services.